Renee D. Boucher

 Works In Progress

 Boucher, R.D., Jaouen, K.J., Wittig, R., Koch, P.L., Oelze, V.M.
 Zinc isotope ratios (δ66Zn) suggest a sex difference in diet among wild chimpanzees (Pan troglodytes versus).
-In Review.
+In Prep.